-Protecting proprietary information and managing company communications present challenges to modern organisations.
-Sensitive data shouldn’t be shared outside of departments, and great care must be taken to allow only authorised personnel either to
+Protecting proprietary information and managing company information present challenges to modern organisations.
+Sensitive data shouldn’t be shared outside of departments, and great care must be taken to allow only authorised personnel either to access or view protected content.

-Azure Information Protection is designed to augment and improve upon current protections for documents and emails within an organisation, both internally and in the cloud.
-It works directly within Microsoft 365 and related apps to help ensure unauthorised sharing or access is prohibited.
+Microsoft Azure Information Protection is designed to augment and improve upon current protection capabilities for documents and emails within an organisation, both internally and in the Azure cloud.
+It works directly within Office 365 and related apps to help ensure data from unauthorised access is prohibited.

 What is Azure Information Protection?

-Azure Information Protection (AIP) is a cloud-based solution to add another layer of primarily file-level controls to prevent unauthorised access, sharing, or distribution.
-It’s designed to work under the Microsoft Purview Information Protection system, which includes AIP and other advanced features for data security protection.
+Azure Information Protection (AIP) is a cloud-based service to add another layer of primarily file-level controls to prevent unauthorised access, sharing, or distribution.
+It is now a key part of the Microsoft Purview Information Protection system, which consolidates AIP and other advanced features for data comprehensive protection.

-AIP brings new opportunities to create security taxonomies and added controls by tagging files using sensitivity labels.
+AIP brings new opportunities to create security taxonomies and added controls by tagging files using classification and labelling.
 Labels are assigned explicit permissions, depending on what’s required within the department and business.

 Directory/Folder-Level and User-Level Controls